zikula/core/src/docs/en/dev/UPGRADE-1.4.0.md

 folder.
 So listeners would be stored in `Listener/` and called `FooListener`.
 You can see concrete examples in the module structure section next.

+To ensure unique script names, all javascript files should be named in the following manner:

+    <vendor>.<module>.<controller>.<method>.js

+for example:

+    Zikula.Dizkus.Admin.Config.js

+ - "Short" names of the vendor, bundle, controller and method should be used.
+ - Common js libs can be called something like `Zikula.Dizkus.Tools.js` or `Zikula.Dizkus.Common.js`
+ - All js code should be placed in `<BundleRoot>/Resources/public/js`

 <a name="modulestructure" />
 Module Structure